front-end-intermediate/session-1/readme.md

 };
 ```

-Finally, we’ll open our request, specifying the request type (more on that in the next lesson), and the URL to make our request to.
+Finally, we’ll open our request, specifying the request type and the URL to make our request to.

 Then, we’ll send our request.